 Second, we find that most of these predictors show “inconsistent, often contradictory results” This applies particularly to what has been for a long time the “main predictors” of the radical right-wing vote share such as unemployment and immigration.
 For both variables, the empirical literature is far from reaching a consensus on each variable’s impact on the RWP vote share.
 For unemployment, the regression results, reflect mitigate findings in explaining the electoral support for radical right-wing parties.
 For immigration, the statistical significance and direction of the relationship seem to be highly dependent on the type of immigration proxy used (for example a proxy measuring Muslim immigration seems to bear more salience than a proxy measuring the overall percentage of the foreign population).
 In fact, only a few variables, such as crime rates and the district magnitude seem to have a consistent effect on the vote share for radical right-wing parties.
 The former variable, crime rates, seem to stimulate the electoral success of the radical right in almost two thirds of the cases.
 For the variable, district magnitude, we find that in 65 percent of the cases that larger districts generally increase the vote share of the radical right.

-The full article 'The Radical right in Western Europe: a Meta-Analysis of Structural Factors' is available to read now in Political Studies Review.
+The full article 'The Radical right in Western Europe: a Meta-Analysis of Structural Factors' is open access and available to read in Political Studies Review until September 2018.